RobbyV2/decant/README.md

 Writes are verified by read-back, not by the return value.
 Unsupported operations return a structured error, asserted in tests so they cannot become silent corruption.

-Design rationale and the ADR log are in [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).
+The architecture and internals are documented in [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).

 ## License